 In the past, the two sides have occasionally targeted the seats of their rival administrations – Port Sudan, where the military-aligned government is based, and Nyala in Darfur, seat of the RSF-backed administration.

-In one attack, a car was hit in a military zone of the greater Khartoum area, killing its six occupants.
+In one attack, a car was hit in a military zone in the greater Khartoum area, killing its six occupants.
 Emergency Lawyers, a private Sudanese group that monitors the war, confirmed the attack on the car and the death toll.
 It said the RSF was responsible.

-The war in Sudan broke out in April 2023, when months of tension between army chief Gen Al Burhan and RSF commander Gen Mohamed Dagalo over their future in a democratic Sudan boiled over into open conflict in Khartoum before it swiftly spread.
+The war in Sudan broke out in April 2023, when months of tension between Gen Al Burhan and RSF commander Gen Mohamed Dagalo over their future in a democratic Sudan boiled over into open conflict in Khartoum before it swiftly spread.

 The war has to date killed tens of thousands, displaced more than 13 million people and created the world's worst humanitarian crisis, with some 25 million – about half the population – facing hunger or food shortages.